Sam-Stokes/english-words-and-definitions/README.md

 ## Notes

-* It contains a Jupyter Notebook file which isolates all (3 letter plus) English words and their corresponding definitions.
+* It contains a Jupyter Notebook file which isolates all (3 letter plus) English words and their corresponding definitions using Regular Expression and Python.
 * The Notebook can be used as a basis for your own projects using [Regular Expression](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference).

 ## Features